Outgoing Israeli government partners vow to block Netanyahu comeback | Politics

 Outgoing Israeli government partners vow to block Netanyahu comeback

+Surveys have consistently given Likud around 30 of parliament's 120 seats - which would make it the biggest party but would require Netanyahu to sign up like-minded allies, including among current partners in Bennett's coalition.
+Two of those - Finance Minister Avigdor Lieberman and Justice Minister Gideon Saar - ruled out joining forces with Netanyahu, who is on trial on corruption charges he denies.

-Two members of Israel's outgoing coalition government vowed on Tuesday to prevent a comeback by ex-premier Benjamin Netanyahu, their fellow right winger, as the country braced for a fifth election in three years with polling predicting no clear winner.
+Ministers in Israel's outgoing government vowed on Tuesday to prevent a comeback by ex-premier Benjamin Netanyahu, their fellow right winger, as the country braced for a fifth election in less than four years with polling predicting no clear winner.
 Sapped by infighting that ended his razor-thin parliamentary majority, Prime Minister Naftali Bennett on Monday announced he would move to dissolve the Knesset, with Foreign Minister Yair Lapid assuming top office in a caretaker capacity.

-A preliminary vote on that motion is set for Wednesday.
+A preliminary vote on that motion is set for Wednesday with final legislation continuing next week.
 The prospect of an election as early as October - delighted Netanyahu, Israel's longest-serving leader who was toppled a year ago after Bennett mustered a rare coalition of hard-right, liberal and Arab politicians.

 "Something great happened here," Netanyahu declared on Monday, saying that his conservative Likud party would lead the next government.
 Surveys have consistently given Likud around 30 of parliament's 120 seats - which would make it the biggest party but would require Netanyahu to sign up like-minded allies, including among current partners in Bennett's coalition.